equinor/ccs-scripts/docs/webviz/plugin/co2-leakage.md

 - Legend update on regions / zones options - icons between inside/outside will change.
 ![image ><](update.png)

+- Return % of co2 inside and outside.
 <br />
 <br />

 **Updates**

+- **12.03.24**

-- **12.03.24** - New CO2 leakage  layout available on Komodo bleeding.
+    - New CO2 leakage  layout available on Komodo bleeding.
 Allows for zones and regions filtering.
+    - A feedback button has been added.
+See an error?
+Let us know!